Main Navigation - Mobile

 A. Where to file complaints.

-Complaints regarding alleged violations of rights accorded parents and eligible students by 20 U.S.C. §1232g, and the rules promulgated thereunder, shall be submitted in writing to the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, S.W., Washington, D.C.
+Complaints regarding alleged violations of rights accorded parents/guardians and eligible students by 20 U.S.C. §1232g, and the rules promulgated thereunder, shall be submitted in writing to the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, S.W., Washington, D.C.
 20202-4605.

 B. Content of complaint.

-A complaint filed pursuant to this Section must contain specific allegations of fact giving reasonable cause to believe that a violation of 20 U.S.C. §1232g and the rules promulgated thereunder has occurred.
+A complaint filed pursuant to this section must contain specific allegations of fact giving reasonable cause to believe that a violation of 20 U.S.C. §1232g and the rules promulgated thereunder has occurred.

 XVII.
 WAIVER